-- 2.1 Members are asked to consider the current Audit and Accounts Committee Terms of Reference attached at Appendix 1 and the suggested amendments in paragraph 4.8 and provide appropriate comment or amendments. - 2.2 Subject to the above, Members are asked to agree the Committee Terms of Reference and refer them to Council for approval.
+- 2.1 Members are asked to consider the current Audit and Governance Committee Terms of Reference attached at Appendix 1 and provide appropriate comment or amendments. - 2.2 If Members agree the revised Committee Terms of Reference, they refer them to Council for approval. - 2.3 Subject to 2.1 and 2.2, to agree to the request of the Working Group that the three additional reports detailed in paragraph 4.7 are included in future Committee Work Programmes.